TYPO3-Solr/ext-solr/Documentation/Frontend/Facets.rst

     }

-By using this configuration you create an options facet on the solr field "type" with the name "contentType".
+By using this configuration you create an options facet on the Solr field "type" with the name "contentType".
 This field represents the record type, that was indexed into solr.
 Shown in the frontend it will look like this:

 .. figure:: /Images/Frontend/Facets/options_facet.png